 Divided leaves reminiscent of maidenhair fern (Adiantum) may be fresh green, blue green, or gray green.
 Slender, branching stems carry erect or nodding flowers to 3 in. across, often with sepals and petals in contrasting colors; they usually have backward-projecting, nectar-bearing spurs.
 Some columbines have large flowers and very long spurs; these have an airier look than short-spurred and spurless kinds.
 Double-flowered types lack the delicacy of the single-flowered sort, but they make a bolder color mass.
 Bloom season comes in spring and early summer.

 From Japan.
-This stocky plant grows 8 in. to 1 1/2 ft. high, 1 ft. wide, with nodding, two-tone flowers of lilac blue and creamy white.
+This stocky plant grows 8 in. to 1 1/2 ft. tall and 1 ft. wide, with nodding, two-tone flowers of lilac-blue and creamy white.
 Hooked spurs to 1 in. long.
 Differs from most other columbines in having thicker, darker leaves with often overlapping segments.

 This dwarf grows to 4–8 in. high, with two-toned flowers of white and blue, rose, or pink.

 This strain grows to 20 in. tall and wide, with variegated foliage and blue, red, pink, purple, or whi...

 Most astilbes sold belong to this hybrid group or are sold as such.
 Parentage is complex, but plants o...